Gullskatten/sirius-soccer/README.md

 To be able to navigate between different diagrams we have added a bordered node on the match day view and match view.
 With the navigation tool this allows us to navigate to a different diagram by double-clicking.
 If the diagram don't exist a new one will be created.

-- From match day to match: Double-click on the information icon labeled with 'Show Match Information'.
+- From match day to match: Double-click on the information icon labeled with **Show Match Information**.
-- From match to team: Double-Click on the information icon labeled with 'Show team information'
+- From match to team: Double-Click on the information icon labeled with **Show team information**.

 #### Validations

 Some semantic validation rules has been added on the Match day representation to ensure that each match has two opponents.
-An error message will be displayed if the program is validated and there exicts a match that doesn't have two opponents.
+An error message will be displayed if the program is validated and there exists a match that doesn't have two opponents.

 ![Run Configuration](docs/validation.png)
 **Figure 13:** _Screenshot of validation_